feeding probiotic

 Could probiotics replace antibiotics?

-by | Feb 24, 2020 | Literature, Animal Health, Microbiome, Nutrition
+by | Feb 24, 2020 | Animal Health, Literature, Microbiome, Nutrition

 Bacillus Sp.
 Probiotic Supplementation Diminish the Escherichia coli F4ac Infection in Susceptible Weaned Pigs by Influencing the Intestinal Immune Response, Intestinal Microbiota and Blood Metabolomics.